wpmudev/shared-ui-react/packages/react-modal/docs/notes/docs-replace-one.md

 # Replace Modal

-## Sample One
+## Sample 1

-This is a typical example of a "replace modal" where after performing an action, like clicking on a button, the currently open modal will be replaced by another.
+"Sample One" is a typical example of a "replace modal" where after performing an action, like clicking on a button, the currently open modal will be replaced by another.

 #### **Modal One**

-This modal will contain a simple form that's conformed by an input and a button.
-The button will simulate an authorization and then proceed to replace the currently open modal with the second.
+This modal will contain a simple form conformed by input and button.
+The button will simulate an authorization and replace the currently open modal with the second.

 ```jsx
 const ModalOne = ({ isOpen, setIsOpen, switchModals }) => {